Fitness for Women Over 40: Why Eating More Calories Can Help You Build the Hourglass Figure You Want

 Short Workouts That Fit Your Busy Life (And Actually Work)

 Finding time for exercise can feel impossible when you’re balancing family, work, and everyday responsibilities.
 The good news?
 You don’t need hours at the gym to see results.
+You don’t need to go to the gym at all if you don’t want to!
+I did everything from home.

 The key is quality over quantity.